Greater-London-Authority/ldn-viz-tools/.changeset/fluffy-olives-notice.md

 '@ldn-viz/docs': minor
 ---

-CHANGED - update form Svelte 3 to Svelte 4 and update Storybook
+CHANGED - update from Svelte 3 to Svelte 4 and update Storybook